elixir-lang/elixir/docs/5_macros.md

       { :x, 1, [] }
     }

 Summing up: if the third element is a list, it is certainly a function call.
-If not, it may be a variable or a function call.
-The variable is treated differently depending if it comes from a quote, or not.
+If not, it may be a variable (coming from a quote or not) or a function call.

 ## 5.4 Local functions and macros